joaoJs/IOSProjects/LoremPicsum/README.md

             completion(.success(images))
 ```

-it tooke me a while that I needed to pass [Image].self as the first argument for the decode method.
+it tooke me a while to realize that I needed to pass [Image].self as the first argument for the decode method.

 ## autor